TrshPuppy/obsidian-notes/computers/linux/package-managment.md

 deb https://download.sublimetext.com/ apt/stable
 ```

-3. Update apt so recognize the new entry with `apt update`
+3. Update apt so it recognizes the new entry with `apt update`
 4. Install the software we have trusted and added to apt with `apt install sublime-text`

 ### Removing Repos: